-Verify that the manufacturing or process control plan includes provisions for monitoring the nondestructive examination (NDE) to ascertain that the NDE is performed in accordance with applicable code, material specification, and contract requirements.
+Verify that the manufacturing or process control plan includes provisions for monitoring the nondestructive examination (NDE) to ascertain that the NDE, including specific NDE method was used, is performed in accordance with applicable code, material specification, and contract requirements.

-Verify that weld overlay welding operations to establish a layer of stainlesssteel cladding on inside of RV head are done per specifications and design drawings.
+Verify that weld overlay welding operations to establish a layer of stainless-steel cladding on inside of RV head are done per specifications and design drawings.

-The inspectors will select a sample of dome to flange welds and CRDM flange-to-nozzles welds, and review the following:
+The inspectors will select a sample of dome to flange welds and control rod drive mechanism (CRDM) flange-to-nozzles welds, and review the following:

 certified Mill Test Reports (CMTRs) of the dome, flange, weld material rods, and CRDM nozzles